syncfusion-content/winui-docs/winui/TreeGrid/Columns.md

 ## Freezing Columns

-You can freeze the columns in view at the left and right side like in excel by setting [SfTreeGrid.FrozenColumnCount](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Grids.SfGridBase.html#Syncfusion_UI_Xaml_Grids_SfGridBase_FrozenColumnCount) and [SfTreeGrid.FrozenFooterColumnCount](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Grids.SfGridBase.html#Syncfusion_UI_Xaml_Grids_SfGridBase_FrozenFooterColumnCount) properties.
+You can freeze the columns in view at the left and right side like in excel by setting `SfTreeGrid.FrozenColumnsCount` and `SfTreeGrid.FrozenFooterColumnsCount` properties.

 {% tabs %}
 {% highlight xaml %}